 Theory B: The problem is that I care very much about interacting with people and the thought of contracting HIV from someone causes me great distress.

-As noted, by working on rational concepts for theory B means the threat element (theory A) starts to weaken.
+By working on rational concepts for theory B means the threat element (theory A) starts to weaken, noted before.